snikolin/MDDvsCTRL_IAPS/README.md

 INQUISIT:
 Inquisit software was used to run the experiment.
 Tasks were presented in the following order:
-  2-back task practice
+  2-back task practice;
-  Eyes-closed resting state
+  Eyes-closed resting state;
-  IAPS
+  IAPS;
-  Eyes-open resting state
+  Eyes-open resting state;
-  0-, 1-, and 2-back tasks
+  0-, 1-, and 2-back tasks;

 The IAPS was delivered using three parallel lists with equivalent valence and arousal ratings (IAPS_A.iqx, IAPS_B.iqx, and IAPS_C.iqx).